Guilden Morden: Church

 The parish church of Guilden Morden has been dedicated to St Mary since at least the 15th century.
 The oldest parts of the nave date back to the 13th century, with the majority of the building added in the 14th century.
 The present building consists of a chancel, aisled and clerestoried nave with south porch, and a west tower with a short spire.
 The tower dates from the 15th century, and the present spire replaced an older one in 1972.
 The basin of the font is 12th century.

 In 1522 Francis Hasilden, Lord of the Manor of Guilden Morden, was buried in the north aisle "before Jesus's Altar" in a tomb which cost his estate £20 sterling.

 Village life

 In the village there are two open public houses; the King Edward VII on Fox Hill Road, and The Three Tuns situated on the High Street.
-Formerly owned by Greene King and closed in 2013, the latter was purchased by some 300 locals and re-opened in summer 2019 as a community owned Free House, selling a very nice pint of bitter and good food.
+Formerly owned by Greene King and closed in 2013, the latter was purchased by some 300 locals and re-opened in summer 2019 as a community owned Free House.

 Former public houses include The Six Bells, which opened next to the church before 1801, closed some time in the 1960s or 70s, and The Black Swan opened on Swan Lane in the late 19th century and closed in the 20th century.
 The village's other former pubs are The Pear Tree (47 New Road), The Chestnuts, The Pig and Whistle (63 High Street), The Fox, and The Black Horse (Potton Road).